 The ex-transgender movement

 Most people who decide to make more gender changes still support transgender people.
 Some just want to share their stories.
-They want others to avoid their unhappiness.
+They want others to learn from their experiences.
 Even most people who regret making a gender change feel it should be an option for others.

 The people they blame can include: